pathminder/pathminder.github.io/_classes/monk.md

     text: |
       At the given levels on the table, the monk can select a ki power.
 (Note that the monk gains 2 ki powers at level 17.)
 Ki powers are divided into three categories: feats, monk abilities, and spells.

       - *Feats:* These ki powers duplicate the effects of specific feats.
 A monk does not need to qualify for a feat to select it as a ki power.
-For example, a qinggong monk can select Spring Attack as a ki power even if she doesn’t meet the prerequisites for selecting Spring Attack as a feat.
-Activating one of these ki powers is a free action on the monk’s turn; until the start of her next turn, the monk is treated as if she had that feat.
+For example, a qinggong monk can select Spring Attack as a ki power even if she doesn't meet the prerequisites for selecting Spring Attack as a feat.
+Activating one of these ki powers is a free action on the monk's turn; until the start of her next turn, the monk is treated as if she had that feat.
 Some of these ki powers that duplicate feats may also be activated as an immediate action; these powers are noted in the ki powers list.
       - *Monk Abilities:* Some ki powers are standard monk abilities.
       - *Spells:* These ki powers duplicate the effects of a spell, and are spell-like abilities.
-A qinggong monk’s class level is the caster level for these spell-like abilities, and she uses Wisdom to determine her concentration check bonus.
+A qinggong monk's class level is the caster level for these spell-like abilities, and she uses Wisdom to determine her concentration check bonus.

       *Requirements:* All ki powers have a minimum monk level requirement to select them.
 A monk who does not meet this requirement cannot select that ki power.

       *Activation:* Most ki powers require the monk to spend ki points; the exact amount is listed after the ki power.
 Ki powers that cost 0 ki do not require the monk to have any ki points in her ki pool to use the ability.

-      The saving throw against a monk’s ki power, if any, is equal to 10 + 1/2 the monk’s level + the monk’s Wisdom bonus.
+      The saving throw against a monk's ki power, if any, is equal to 10 + 1/2 the monk's level + the monk's Wisdom bonus.

       **4th-Level Ki Powers:**